sqlxpert/10-minute-aws-client-vpn/README.md

     cost drops to $261&nbsp;+&nbsp;$104&nbsp;=&nbsp;$365 per year.
 Dividing by 260&nbsp;work days yields $1.41&nbsp;.

-> US-East-1 regional prices were checked March&nbsp;20,&nbsp;2025 but can
-change at any time.
+> Prices in the `us-east-1` region were checked March&nbsp;20,&nbsp;2025 but can change at any time.
 NAT gateway, data transfer, and other charges may also apply.

 <details>